The Transfer Pricing Law Review: Indonesia

 If it is deemed necessary, during the hearings in the appeal process, the Tax Court may (on the suggestion of either the DGT or the taxpayer) summon a third party before the court6 and also allow the use of expert witnesses in the appeal process.7 It should be noted that the cost incurred shall be borne by the party who suggests it.8 Should there be conflicting testimonies, judges are free to examine and determine the weight of each testimony.9 However, judges are endorsed to exhaust written evidence before turning to other forms of evidence such as testimony from expert witnesses.10

 As Indonesia adopts a civil law system, the courts do not operate based on precedence and their decisions are not fully published.
 Instead, the Tax Court provides a summary of a Tax Court decision, which is available on its website.11 However, the decision of the Tax Court is final with full legal force.
 The only legal remedy left for a taxpayer is to file a civil review request to the Supreme Court.

 ii Recent cases

 There are several common disputes in Indonesian transfer pricing.
 The first example is the problem of the existence and benefit of services or intangibles (or both).
-In case Put-70118/PP/M.IA/15/2016 (18 April 2016), the existence and benefit of royalty payments made by the taxpayer were challenged by the DGT.
-In the Tax Court hearing, the taxpayer was able to provide 'tangible' evidence that the use of intangibles had occurred, such as the trademark attached to a product, technical documents regarding provision of know-how, and minutes of meetings, to prove that services had actually been rendered.
-Based on the tangible evidence above, the judges ruled in favour of the taxpayer.
+On the basis of Tax Court Decision Number PUT-108755.15/2013/PP/M.XVIIIA Year 2019 (22 January 2019), the existence and benefit of business cost payments made by the taxpayer were challenged by the DGT.
+In the Tax Court hearing, the taxpayer was able to provide evidence that the management services provided by the subsidiary to the taxpayer existed through extensive documental evidence (e.g., emails, reports and slide presentations) and the taxpayer had actually benefited from the services provided and had been paid management services at a fair value.
+On the basis of the evidence submitted, the judges adjudged in favour of the taxpayer.